Chart Color Schemes

 An assessment of population growth drivers in Blayney reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Blayney's population is approximately 7,815 as of November 2025.
-This figure represents an increase of 298 people since the 2021 Census, which reported a population of 7,517.
-The change was inferred from the estimated resident population of 7,788 in June 2024 and an additional 135 validated new addresses since the Census date.
-This results in a population density ratio of 4.8 persons per square kilometer.
-Blayney's growth rate of 4.0% since the 2021 census exceeded the SA4 region's growth rate of 2.9%.
-Natural growth contributed approximately 62.6% of overall population gains during recent periods, with overseas migration and interstate migration also being positive factors.
+Blayney's population was around 7,912 as of November 2025.
+This figure reflects an increase of 395 people since the 2021 Census, which reported a population of 7,517 people.
+The change is inferred from the estimated resident population of 7,784 in June 2024 and an additional 135 validated new addresses since the Census date.
+This level of population results in a density ratio of 4.8 persons per square kilometer.
+Blayney's growth rate of 5.3% since the 2021 census exceeded both the SA4 region (3.1%) and the SA3 area, indicating it as a growth leader in the region.
+Natural growth contributed approximately 62.6% of overall population gains during recent periods, though all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the area is projected to increase by 1,244 persons based on the latest annual ERP population numbers, reflecting a total increase of 15.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, Blayney is projected to increase by 1,244 persons based on latest annual ERP population numbers, reflecting a total increase of 14.1% over the 17-year period.

 Frequently Asked Questions - Population